 As part of the Ryevitalise programme, funding is available for capital items such as fencing and water troughs.
 These are to stop cattle drinking from the river which causes damage to the river banks pushing soil and other contaminants into the water.
 There are also area payments available for creating and restoring habitats such as wet meadows and species rich grassland.

 Below are some examples of the support we can offer.
-James Caldwell, Catchment Restoration Officer, will be happy to visit you and discuss potential grant options with you.
+Our Catchment Restoration Officer will be happy to visit you and discuss potential grant options with you.

 Do your fields slope down towards a stream or the river?
 Do you notice soil getting washed down slopes when it rains?
 Have you got stretches of stream or river bank that the livestock can get into?

 If so, you could be causing point source pollution of the watercourse with sediment inputs.
 To help reduce this we are funding the creation and maintenance of wide riparian buffer strips.
 Buffer strips can be trees, hedges, wildflowers or grasses.

 These strips catch the soil and slow the flow of water to alleviate the risk of sediment pollution into watercourses.
 As a result, aquatic invertebrates and fish can continue to breed and flourish, maintaining a healthy ecosystem to pass on to future generations.

 A buffer strip is needed in places like this to prevent soil erosion

 Invasive Non-Native Species (INNS) put our habitats and wildlife at threat.
 Because they don’t belong in our natural ecosystems there are no animals that eat them.
 They outcompete local, often rare, wildflowers.
 A plant like Himalayan Balsam can take over a section of riverbank and then leave bare soil when it dies back in the autumn, leaving the river bank vulnerable to being washed away in the winter.
 This all results in destabilisation of river banks.